h2oai/h2o-3/h2o-docs/src/product/tutorials/datascience/DataScienceH2O-Dev.md

 - **gradient_epsilon**: (For L-BFGS only) Specify a threshold for convergence.
 If the objective value (using the L-infinity norm) is less than this threshold, the model is converged.

-- **prior**: Specify prior probability for y ==1.
+- **prior**: Specify prior probability for p(y==1).
 Use this parameter for logistic regression if the data has been sampled and the mean of response does not reflect reality.
+Note: this is simple method affecting only the intercept, you may want to use weights and offset for better fit.

 - **lambda\_min\_ratio**: Specify the minimum lambda to use for lambda search (specified as a ratio of **lambda\_max**).